 Rule #1 – Manage Starting (Initial) Conditions

-Small changes in initial conditions can have great subsequent effect (in complexity theory, this is know as the Butterfly Effect).
+Small changes in initial conditions can have great subsequent effect (in complexity theory, this is known as the Butterfly Effect).
 For me, this principle becomes a simple rule,

 Get off to a good start!
 You’ll have little opportunity to recapture the moment.